eclipse-openj9/openj9/test/docs/OpenJ9TestUserGuide.md

     ```
     element that you want to exclude.

-    For tests that are disabeld with playlist.xml, `disabled.mk` is generated when running `make -f run_configure.mk`.
-It contains a list of disabled test targets.
-These targets can be executed through specifying the test target or add `disabled` in front of regular target.
+    If a test is disabled using `<disabled>` tag in playlist.xml, it can be executed through specifying the test target or adding `disabled` in front of regular target.

     ```
-        make _testA
+        make _testA    // testA has <disabled> tag in playlist.xml
         make _disabled.sanity.functional
         make _disabled.extended
+    ```

+    Disabled tests and reasons can also be printed through adding `echo.disabled` in front of regular target.

+    ```
+        make _echo.disabled.testA
+        make _echo.disabled.sanity.functional
+        make _echo.disabled.extended
     ```

   * temporarily on all platforms